teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 Proposed Tech: Ruby on Rails; _score:_ 9 - good

 1. **Problem domain** _score: 3_ (Web forms)
-Most Rails projects are made in the domain.
+Most Rails projects are made in this domain.
 2. **Experience of the team** _score: 3_
 One developer has 10 years, and one developer will be hired, and Ruby is one of the more common languages.
 3. **Offerings of the community** _score: 3_